Why You Should Never Get Tough With Your Kids, And Why You Should Be Gentle, Calm, and Loving Instead.

 You should be working on building up your relationship with your children, not tearing it down.

-And by getting tough, you are in fact tearing your relationship apart.
+By getting tough, you are in fact tearing your relationship apart.

 Don’t do that.